-The project applicant shall pay their fair share to restriping this intersection to accommodate one exclusive left turn lane, one shared left/through lane, one exclusive through lane, and one exclusive right turn lane on the eastbound leg of Dominguez Road at the time of its construction.
+The project applicant shall pay their fair share to restriping this intersection to accommodate one exclusive left turn lane, one shared left/through lane, one exclusive through lane, and one exclusive right turn lane with an overlap signal phase on the eastbound leg of Dominguez Road.
+Also, the southbound leg should be restriped to accommodate two left-turn lanes, two through lanes, and one exclusive right turn lane at the time of its construction of Dominguez Road.
+This configuration can exist in the same right-of-way currently planned for this intersection.
 The project applicant shall pay a traffic impact fee in an amount that constitutes the project's fair share contribution to the construction of the proposed improvement as part of the City's development review process, consistent with the City's CIP program, SPRTA program, or other applicable funding program.

-As identified in Table 6-12, with implementation of the identified mitigation measure, the LOS would be improved to LOS D or better during the intersections peak hours.
+As identified in Table 6-12, with implementation of the identified mitigation measure, the LOS would be improved to LOS D or better during the intersection's peak hours.
 This would be an acceptable level and this impact would be considered less than significant.